bravocado/anila-cli/README.md

 # Anila::Cli

-This is just a modification from [foundation-cli](https://github.com/mhayes/foundation-cli) because i can't write a ruby code but i just make my own workflow.
-Thanks to him.
+This is just a modification from [foundation-cli](https://github.com/mhayes/foundation-cli) Thanks to him.

 ## Installation